Achievable logoAchievable logo

 Pancreatic hormones

-Insulin, glucagon and somatostatin are the products of endocrine pancreas.
+Insulin, glucagon, and somatostatin are products of the endocrine pancreas.

 Insulin

-Some mediators of insulin release like acetylcholine (ACh) lead to activation of phospholipases and protein kinase C. Vagus nerve stimulation results in pancreatic insulin secretion.
-This is thought to mediate the so-called “cephalic phase” of insulin secretion, occurring when food is seen, smelled or acutely ingested.
-Islet cell cholinergic muscarinic receptors activate phospholipase C, with subsequent intracellular events activating protein kinase C, phospholipase A2 and mobilizing intracellular calcium.
-Catecholamines, through α2-adrenoceptors, typically inhibit insulin release during stress and exercise.
-The pancreas also has β-adrenoceptors, which enhance insulin secretion via cAMP.
+Some mediators of insulin release, such as acetylcholine (ACh), activate phospholipases and protein kinase C. Vagus nerve stimulation results in pancreatic insulin secretion.
+This is thought to mediate the “cephalic phase” of insulin secretion, which occurs when food is seen, smelled, or acutely ingested.
+Islet cell cholinergic muscarinic receptors activate phospholipase C; subsequent intracellular events activate protein kinase C, phospholipase A2, and mobilize intracellular calcium.

-Longer term regulation of insulin secretion may be mediated via effects on β cell mass.
-Growth hormone, prolactin, placental lactogen and GLP-1 not only increase glucose-stimulated insulin release and insulin gene expression, but also increase β cell proliferation.
+Longer-term regulation of insulin secretion may be mediated via effects on β cell mass.
+Growth hormone, prolactin, placental lactogen, and GLP-1 not only increase glucose-stimulated insulin release and insulin gene expression, but also increase β cell proliferation.

 Factors stimulating insulin secretion Factors inhibiting insulin secretion